Traveling to Other Countries with a Criminal Record

 Other countries like the United Kingdom have strict laws on individuals with a criminal record entering that respective country.
 For example, model Jeremy Meeks was banned from the UK for serving a three-year sentence for possession of a firearm.
 According to the UK’s immigration rules, border patrol officials can refuse entry to the UK to anyone who has been sentenced to a jail term of between twelve months and four years, until ten years after the sentence has ended.

-The Benefits of Record Expungement for Travel
+The Benefits of Expunging Criminal Records to Travel

-Again, the rules and regulations of entry varies by each country.
+Remember, the rules and regulations of entry varies by each country.
 If you are able, expunging your record will most likely make the travel process much easier.
-It will increase your chances of passing international borders and security checkpoints without having to worry, allowing you to enjoy your travel plans much more.
-Still, what occurs at the border will vary on a case-by-case basis, however, it is rare for other countries to be able to access criminal records that US law enforcement cannot.
+It will increase your chances of crossing international borders and security checkpoints without having to worry, allowing you to enjoy your travel plans much more.
+What occurs at the border will vary on a case-by-case basis, however, it is rare for other countries to be able to access criminal records that US law enforcement cannot.
 Taking the legal steps to expunge, vacate, seal, or set aside a conviction will typically prevent foreign immigration from seeing your record.